Oliveck10/MISugeestion_game/README.md

 ## Installing with CocoaPods

 [CocoaPods](http://cocoapods.org) is a centralised dependency manager that automates the process of adding libraries to your Cocoa application.
-You can install it with the following command:
+You can install it with the following command on your command line:

 ```bash
 $ gem update